 KYNBHIGH SIGNALOPERATIONAL10-K

-KYNB underwent a major corporate transformation, rebranding from FibroGen to Kyntra Bio while divesting international operations and dramatically reducing scale of operations.
+KYNB has undergone a major corporate transformation, rebranding from FibroGen to Kyntra Bio while substantially reducing operating losses and restructuring its balance sheet.

 Comparing 2026-03-16 vs 2025-03-17View on EDGAR →